Curt Hennig: The Four Horsemen; New World Order (1997–1999)

 Hennig signed with World Championship Wrestling (WCW) in mid-1997.
 Since his Mr. Perfect ring name was trademarked by the WWF, he returned to competing under his real name.
-He debuted in WCW as a fan favorite on June 30 episode of Monday Nitro, during a brawl which erupted after the main event.
+He debuted in WCW as a fan favorite on the June 30 episode of Monday Nitro, during a brawl which erupted after the main event.
 His first match in the company took place at July's Bash at the Beach pay-per-view where he became Diamond Dallas Page's mystery tag team partner against nWo members Randy Savage and Scott Hall.
 Hennig ended up turning on Page costing them the match.
 As a result, Hennig began a rivalry with Page, defeating him in a match at Road Wild.
 Hennig continued to use the fisherman suplex as his finishing move, renaming it Hennig-Plex.
 Shortly after his debut, he became a top favorite of both Four Horsemen and the New World Order (nWo) as both factions showed interest in recruiting him.
 He ultimately joined the Four Horsemen, taking the spot of the retiring Arn Anderson.
 Hennig replied to Anderson's invitation by saying "It would be a privilege."
 Anderson's plea that Hennig takes "his spot" was the subject of the following week's parody of the Horsemen by the nWo, which led to the WarGames match.
 At Fall Brawl, Hennig was allegedly jumped backstage by the nWo before the WarGames match and came to ringside mid-match with his arm in a sling.
 The whole thing turned out to be a setup as Hennig betrayed the Horsemen and joined the nWo, handcuffing the other Horsemen to the cage and then slamming the steel cage door into Ric Flair's head, afterward claiming he had "destroyed the Horseman" and as a further slap to Flair, claimed to be "the wrestler that made Minnesota famous", thus becoming a villain.
 The following night on Nitro, Hennig won the United States Heavyweight Championship by defeating Horseman Steve McMichael.
 Hennig held the title for the next three months, during which he successfully defended the title against Flair in a standard wrestling match at Halloween Havoc and a no disqualification match at World War 3, before dropping the title to Diamond Dallas Page at Starrcade.